mdreves/projux/README.md

     _normalize_targets <targets>
-      Converts a list of targets relative to cur directory to names relative to the base source or test directory.
+      Converts a list of targets relative to cur directory to names relative to the build directory.

-      Example (assuming cur dir /home/dude/proj/src/a):
+      Example (assuming cur dir /home/dude/proj/a):
         $ normalized=$(_normalize_targets a1 ../b/...)
         $ echo $normalized
         a/a1 b/...